w3c/wai-curricula/content/designer/wireframes-and-prototypes.md

 [To be developed.]

-{% comment %}

-* demonstrate how people with disabilities read and understand information in websites and applications based on color properties
-* explain how different types of content movement (such as blinking and scrolling) affect the ability of people with disabilities to perceive information

-{% endcomment %}

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities identify and distinguish different user interface components based on color, structure, layout, pattern, and spacing
+* explain how people with disabilities identify and distinguish user interface components based on different features such as color, structure, layout, pattern, and spacing
 * create designs that allow for adequate contrast ratios between foreground user interface components (such as text, images of text, and controls) and their corresponding background
 * ensure additional mechanisms apart from color alone are available to convey information, such as text cues, patterns, and icons
 * create designs that allow for clear and distinguishable focus indicators, for example using borders, background color, and highlighting